… Tres leche cake is a:

 For my sponge cake, I separate the egg yolks from the albumen (egg whites).
 The reasons are as follow:

 - The flavoring for my cake is made with a “ponche de huevo”, which is raw egg yolks whipped with sugar until it becomes a creamy consistency (a process known as egg foaming).
-In the Puerto Rican culture, this egg foaming creamy mixture is mixed with a carbonated barley juice known as Malta, for a drink known as “ponche”.
-The English translation is “eggnog punch”.
-For my recipe, the egg foaming and dry ingredients are then blended with milk to create a cake batter.
+In the Puerto Rican culture, this egg foaming creamy mixture is mixed with a carbonated barley juice known as Malta, for a drink known as “ponche”, English translation is “eggnog punch”.
+For my recipe, the egg foaming and dry ingredients are combined, then blended with milk to create a cake batter.

 - The next process is beating the albumen (egg whites) until it becomes frothy and foamy.
 This helps the cake become light and smooth in texture, similar to angel food cake.
 The frothy egg white is gently folded into the batter, then bake in a preheated 350 degrees oven for 35 to 45 minutes.
-The reason for a 10 minutes difference, is due to whether temperature changes, barometric pressure, and also humidity affects the baking process.
+The reason for a 10 minutes difference, is due to weather temperature changes, barometric pressure, and also humidity affects the baking process.
 After 35 minutes, I check the cake by piercing a knife in the middle, if it comes out clean, the cake is done.
 After baking, the cake is cooled for 15 to 30 minutes.

 One important thing, I only use stainless steel bowl to whip eggs, sometimes glass.
 I never use aluminum or plastic bowls.